 Effective leaders make sure that their decisions and actions plans are clearly understood.
 The same way, they are aware of the importance of listening to both superiors, subordinates, and peers.
 They make clear the information, inputs, and results they expect.
 When misunderstandings occur, they do not focus on the negative role played by their team members but on their role in miscommunication their message.
 Accountable leaders take ownership of negative results.

 Accountability eliminates the time and effort you spend on distracting activities and other unproductive behaviour.
 Research shows that some people have a tendency to engage in ineffective behaviour.
 Without accountability, you may only catch these behaviours when mistakes and errors have already been made and your organization has already suffered the loss.
 By building a culture of accountability on the beginning, you free your association of insufficient conduct, put the ideal individuals on the correct positions and send the message that you’re serious about quality work.

 Accountability Inspires Confidence

 When done right, accountability can increase your team members’ skills and confidence.
-Don’t mistake accountability for controlling behavior.
-The key is to provide the right support – give constructive feedback, improve on your members’ suggestions, give them freedom to decide, and challenge them to think of better solutions as a team.
+Don’t mistake accountability for controlling behaviour.
+The key is to provide the right support – give constructive feedback, improve on your members’ suggestions, give them the freedom to decide, and challenge them to think of better solutions as a team.
 When people know that you’re actually listening and concerned about their performance, they’re more likely to step up and do their best.

 What Happens if You Lack Accountability?